-Throughout the fiscal year, the Trust maintained regular communications with the RRB and the Treasury on all matters relating to the transfer of monies between the various RRB accounts at the Treasury and the Trust.
+Throughout the fiscal year, the Trust maintained regular communications with the RRB and the Treasury on all matters relating to the transfer of monies between the various RRB accounts at the Treasury and the Trust, including monthly conference calls between the two organizations to discuss the transfers and other related matters.
 In addition, the Trust transmitted all monthly data required pursuant to a Memorandum of Understanding ("MOU") entered into in 2002 with these entities and the Office of Management and Budget ("OMB").
 This 2002 MOU outlines the budgetary, transfer, accounting, and financial reporting responsibilities for assets held by the Trust and railroad retirement system assets held within the Treasury.
 This MOU requires the Trust to report on a monthly basis: receipts and disbursements of funds, purchases and sales of assets, earnings and losses on investments, value of investments held, and administrative expenses incurred.
 A copy of the 2002 MOU is included in Appendix C.